luizsjr/CTCI/README.md

 # CTCI
-My Java solutions for the book "Cracking the Coding Interview" exercises
+My solutions (in Java) for the exercises found in the book "Cracking the Coding Interview"